Offshoring vs Outsourcing

 - Apple: To keep its products affordable for consumers, the tech giant uses offshore manufacturing in China.

 - Accenture is a global services and consulting company with headquarters in Dublin, Ireland.
 It offshores several business functions to the Philippines.

 - J.P.
 Morgan & Chase is one of the world’s leading financial institutions.
-They offshore their call centers to the Philippines and India.
+It offshores call centers to the Philippines and India.